 QOZB relief: 31-month working capital safe harbor

 A QOZB can generally hold working capital if they follow a written plan to expend the funds within 31 months.
 Significant delays as a result of shelter-in-place requirements could put a QOZB in jeopardy of falling outside of the 31-month working capital safe harbor.
 The final OZ regulations provide an automatic extension of the 31-month period of not more than 24 months if the QOZB is in a federally declared disaster area.
-All opportunity zones are in federally declared disaster areas effective Jan.
-20, 2020, as confirmed by Notice 2020-39.
+Notice 2021-10 clarifies that such relief is available to any QOZB that holds working capital assets intended to be covered by the safe harbor before June 30, 2021, since all opportunity zones are in federally declared disaster areas effective Jan.
+20, 2020.
 However, it’s still unclear when an extension of less than 24 months will apply.

 The regulations also allow a QOZB to pause its 31-month window if the project is delayed awaiting government approval.
 As government entities limit services, be sure to properly document project delays caused by timing of government approvals.